 March to Get Screened (MTGS) was created with a mission to raise awareness of colon cancer, early diagnosis and prevention.
-Just as we don’t want anyone to get colon cancer, in light of recent COVID-19 precautions, we also want to do our part for the wellbeing of the public, our patients and staff.
-To do this, we have chosen to move March to Get Screened 2020 to a Virtual Race.
-We will continue to raise funds through www.MarchToGetScreened.com that will help provide free colonoscopy screenings to high-risk individuals who do not have the means to afford this potentially life-saving test.
+Just as we don’t want anyone to get colon cancer, in light of recent COVID-19 precautions, we also want to do our part for the well being of the public, our patients and staff.
+To do this, we have chosen to provide a Virtual Race option for March to Get Screened 2022.
+We will continue to raise funds and have an in-person event on March 27, 2022.
+You may register for the virtual race, in-person event or donate at www.MarchToGetScreened.com.
+The money raised through the March To Get Screened event will help provide free colonoscopy screenings to high-risk individuals who do not have the means to afford this potentially life-saving test.
 Likewise, funds raised will also benefit our financial assistance program that will help those that are diagnosed with colon cancer pay for medical expenses.

 What is a virtual race?